 This visual workbook shows the practical lean manager how to solve the bullwhip problem.

-I am currently teaching the following Masters courses at Cardiff University:
+I am currently teaching the following Undergraduate courses at the University of Exeter:

 In the past I have taught the following courses at Cardiff University: